ming-ddtechcg/nuodb-operator/README.md

 # The NuoDB Operator
-The NuoDB Kubernetes Operator deploys the NuoDB Community Edition (CE) database on OpenShift  3.11 or greater.
-It also supports either ephemeral or persistent storage options with configurations to run NuoDB Insights, a visual database monitoring Web UI, and start a sample application (ycsb) to quickly generate a configurable SQL workload against the database.
+The NuoDB Kubernetes Operator deploys the NuoDB Community Edition (CE) database on OpenShift 3.11 or 4.
+It also supports either ephemeral or persistent storage options with configurations to run NuoDB Insights, a visual database monitoring Web UI, and start a sample SQL application (ycsb) to quickly generate a user-configurable SQL workload against the database.

 # Prerequisites
-### OpenShift Version
-OpenShift 3.11 or 4.x installed with OLM - Operator Lifecycle Manager

 ### Clone a copy of the NuoDB Operator from Github
 In your home or working directory, run: